paritosh64ce/rxjs-pub-sub/libs/rxjs-pub-pub/README.md

 > 1.0.0 - 1.0.3:
 > Basic functionality and README file updates

-> 2.0.0
-> Now subscribers can have last or historical values for the event published based on the type the event is registered with.

-> 2.0.1 - 2.0.3
-> Dev-dependencies and README file updates

-> 3.0.0
-> Dependencies updated with Angular 8

-> 3.0.1 - 3.0.2
-> Removed deprecation attribute for `getEventObservable`, added funding to `package.json`

-> 5.0.0
-> Compatible with Angular 15

-> 6.0.0
-> Compatible with Angular 16

 ### Like this work?
 [Star this repository](https://github.com/paritosh64ce/ngx-pub-sub/stargazers) on GitHub